shilpakancharla/terrain-identification/README.md

 3. When doing data augmentation, you can make sure your training data is balanced by getting more replications (with some deformation / noise) for those classes that have fewer samples.

 4. You can also apply a subsampling approach when creating your batches which includes all the data for the smaller datasets but selects a smaller proportion from the classes with most instances (in order to keep the number per class about the same).

+## Description of Code

+**This project requires `tensorflow 1.8.0` and `keras 2.4.3`.**

+* `preprocessing.py`: This script contains functions to do upsampling of our training data and create the time series array structure that we pass into our final bidirectional LSTM.
+Moreoever, it contains methods to gather the weights of each of the labels and perform one-hot encoding to the labels to pass into our model.
+* `evaluation.py`: This script contains functions that calculate the precision, recall, and F1-score.
+Moreoever, we also have a function that generates plots of the training and validation classifiation measures (i.e., loss in categorical cross-entropy, accuracy, precision, recall, and the F1-score).
+Finally, this script also contains functions which do the post-processing steps required to create the final predictions on the hidden test set.
+Namely, `create_dataset` will be used to create the time-series structure that we initially passed into our model, and `get_majority` reduces the size of the output by 4 (becuase the input data is sampled at 40 Hz, and the output time stamps show that it is sampled every 10 Hz).
+* `model.py`: This script contains our final bidirectional LSTM structure.
+The method `hyperparameter_search` demonstrates how we initially gathered values for the dropout rate, L1 regularization multiplier, and L2 regularization multipler.
+Finally, there are also functions to save and load our model once it has been run.
+* `Proj_C2_BiLSTM.ipynb`: In this notebook, we load our data, run the model (bidirectional LSTM), produce various plots shown in our paper, and generate the final predictions.
+* `Proj_C1_CNN.ipynb`: This notebook was our initial experiment in part one of this competition, in which we use a 1D-CNN.